Minecraftian14/ArgsEvaler/README.md

 ### Adding Named Arguments

-To parse arguments which are equated with an `=` character and may occur in any order, use the named arguments.
+To evaluate arguments which are equated with an `=` character and may occur in any order, use the named arguments.

 If the names are defined as "a", "b" and "c":
 <br>